20Devs/FileValidation/README.md

 # FileValidation
-Sample to validate file with MimetypeDetective package
+A Sample to validate file with MimetypeDetective package

+This solution contains the custom attributes to validate file content.